Skip to main content

 380.624 Maternal and Child Health Legislation and Programs

-4. Examine political, social and economic influences on child and adolescent health.
+4. Examine political and social influences on child and adolescent health.
 380.624 Maternal and Child Health Legislation and Programs OR

 380.725 The Social Context of Adolescent Health and Development

-5. Propose strategies to promote child and adolescent health policy by local, national and international organizations.
+5. Propose strategies to promote child and adolescent health through policy advocacy and/or program development and implementation.
 380.624 Maternal and Child Health Legislation and Programs OR

 380.725 The Social Context of Adolescent Health and Development